johnbillion/wp-crontrol/readme.txt

 Stable tag: 1.7.1
 Requires PHP: 5.3

-WP Crontrol lets you view and control what's happening in the WP-Cron system.
+WP Crontrol lets you view, control, and log what's happening in the WP-Cron system.

 == Description ==

-WP Crontrol lets you view and control what's happening in the WP-Cron system.
+WP Crontrol lets you view, control, and log what's happening in the WP-Cron system.
 From the admin screens you can:

  * View all cron events along with their arguments, recurrence, callback functions, and when they are next due.
  * Edit, delete, and immediately run any cron events.